sysrpl/Codebot.Setup/README.md

 2. Extract the files to C:\Development\Base\bintools
 3. Add C:\Development\Base\bintools to your path

-Type 'svn help' into the terminal.
+Type `svn help` into the terminal.
 You should see a help listing for the subversion program.

 ## Setting up a trunk version of Free Pascal